 Tour the Icefjord

-Take the Ultimate Isfjord Safari for a three-day tour into the wilderness.
+Take the Ultimate Icefjord Safari for a three-day tour into the wilderness.

 Hunt for the Aurora Borealis!
 October, February and March are the best months for auroral observations.